 The app is an instant messaging platform initially created for gamers, but businesses have found it incredibly helpful to notify staff.
-Like a Slack workflow, you can create multiple servers for different teams or topics.
+You can create multiple servers for different teams or topics like a Slack workflow.
 But Discord offers moderation tools and custom member access powers to protect sensitive information.

 You can integrate MESA with Discord to send an automated message for:

 - A fulfillment issue

 - An international Shopify order

 Google Drive offers an easy way to share documents.
 You can create Docs, Sheets, Forms, and Slides to share with your team members.
 You can modify the access permissions to notify your staff to view, comment, or edit the document as needed.